Aayushk333/Convolution-Neural-Networks---Self-Implementation/README.md

 <caption><center> <u> <font color='purple'> **Figure 2** </u><font color='purple'>  : **Convolution operation**<br> with a filter of 3x3 and a stride of 1 (stride = amount you move the window each time you slide) </center></caption>

 Each value in the matrix on the left corresponds to a single pixel value, and we convolve a 3x3 filter with the image by multiplying its values element-wise with the original matrix, then summing them up and adding a bias.

+## 4 - Pooling layer

+The pooling (POOL) layer reduces the height and width of the input.
+It helps reduce computation, as well as helps make feature detectors more invariant to its position in the input.
+The two types of pooling layers are:

+- Max-pooling layer: slides an ($f, f$) window over the input and stores the max value of the window in the output.

+- Average-pooling layer: slides an ($f, f$) window over the input and stores the average value of the window in the output.